CatTanker/cnc_map_tool_guide/docs/linux.md

 ## Winetricks Instructions

 [Winetricks](https://wiki.archlinux.org/title/wine#WINEPREFIX) is another method we can use to run TS and YR through cncnet.
 While it is possible to perform all of this using wine only, it is not recommended and will require a few extra steps and alterations.
-It is mostly run from the command line with a very limited GUI, so i recommend Bottles instead, although winetricks should be fully functional.
+It is mostly run from the command line with a very limited GUI, so i recommend Bottles instead, although winetricks should be fully functional.<br>

 - Install `wine` (Ideally a modern verion, as this is a dependency for winetricks), through your package manager. <br>
 - Install `winetricks` for greater control over individual prefixes (just do it) <br>